DSR-RHIT/creating-reproducible-reports/pages/101_objectives.md

 title: "learning objectives"
 ---

-[\\]: this is an Rmd comment

 ### description

 In an interactive environment, we discuss reproducible research---what it is and why we care---followed by a hands-on guided tour of creating a reproducible analysis and report.
 The software tutorials are self-paced; participants moving ahead more quickly should have time apply the principles to work of their own.

-We treat the following aspects of creating a technical document:
+We treat the following aspects of creating a technical document reproducibly:

 - Reading, manipulating, and analyzing data
 - Creating tables and graphs
 - Writing equations and in-line results
 - Managing headings, references, and external media
+- Updating all of it when the source data change

 ###  objectives